nikolabogetic/cheatsheets/postgres.md

 GRANT CONNECT ON DATABASE mydb TO myuser;
 GRANT USAGE ON SCHEMA myschema TO myuser;
 GRANT SELECT ON ALL TABLES IN SCHEMA myschema TO myuser;

+# As db owner:
-ALTER DEFAULT PRIVILEGES FOR USER myuser IN SCHEMA myschema GRANT SELECT ON TABLES TO myuser;
+ALTER DEFAULT PRIVILEGES IN SCHEMA myschema GRANT SELECT ON TABLES TO myuser;
 ```

 Import csv